-In March 2018, the U.S. Department of Transportation (U.S. DOT) hosted a Public Listening Summit on Automated Vehicle (AV) Policy to inform its upcoming guidance on automated vehicles, known as AV 3.0.
+In March 2018, the U.S. Department of Transportation (U.S. DOT) hosted a Public Listening Summit on Automated Vehicle (AV) Policy to inform its guidance on automated vehicles, known as AV 3.0.
 This event built on earlier federal guidance for Automated Driving Systems (ADS)—Automated Driving Systems 2.0: A Vision for Safety, released in September 2017.
 The guidance calls for industry, state and local governments, safety and mobility advocates, and the public to lay the path for the deployment of automated vehicles and technologies.

-These draft Guiding Principles on Data for Automated Vehicle Integration define an approach for U.S. DOT and our stakeholders to prioritize and facilitate the iterative development of voluntary data exchanges to address critical issues slowing the safe and efficient integration of AVs.
+These Guiding Principles on Data for Automated Vehicle Integration define an approach for U.S. DOT and our stakeholders to prioritize and facilitate the iterative development of voluntary data exchanges to address critical issues slowing the safe and efficient integration of AVs.
 The principles will shape actions by U.S. DOT and its partners to increase access to data for AV integration, and will help lead to actionable priorities and clear roles in implementation.
 U.S. DOT continues to refine these principles and use them to engage with potential data generators and users.

 Principle #1: Promote proactive, data-driven safety, cybersecurity, and privacy-protection practices.